 2. Decide on the Right Pairing

-When selecting your granite countertop, the next step after a color palette selection is whether you’re going to go with countertops that complement or contrast your cabinet colors.
+The next step in selecting your granite countertop after choosing your color palette is to decide if you want countertops that complement or contrast the color of your cabinets.
 Let’s break it down.

 If you’re going with complementary pairings when matching granite countertops with cabinets, this means your granite color will be a similar shade to your cabinets.
-No – this doesn’t mean creating a monochrome kitchen but opting for a light-colored granite with veins with colors that match or are cohesive with your cabinet colors.
+This doesn’t mean creating a monochrome kitchen but opting for light-colored granite with vein colors that match or complement your cabinet colors.

-White cabinets with white countertops can create a seamless canvas for your kitchen design (plus, the countertops can have patterns and hints of color that aren’t as bland as just white).
+Maybe you want a black-and-white kitchen or maybe you’re choosing between dark gray and light gray slabs to complement your darker cabinets.
+You can also opt for white cabinets with white countertops that can create a seamless canvas for your kitchen design (plus, the countertops can have patterns and hints of color that aren’t as bland as just white).
 In contrast, white cabinets with tan granite can still offer that same complementary pairing while having a bit more variation.

 Contrasting colors means that you select a dark cabinet with light granite or vice versa with a light cabinet and dark granite for a contrasting finish.
-Contrasting pairings are actually the more popular choice right now, offering a modern finish that instantly elevates your kitchen.
+Contrasting pairings are the more popular choice for new countertops and cabinets right now, offering a modern finish that instantly becomes the focal point of your kitchen.

-White cabinets with black countertops offer one of the sleekest contrasting pairing options and allow you to emphasize this contrast with the rest of your decorations in the kitchen.
-White is said to be the best cabinet color for dark granite, but there are many other light shades like tan, light blue, light green, or other light hues that can match your unique design.
+For example, white cabinets with black granite countertops offer one of the sleekest contrasting pairing options and allow you to emphasize this contrast with the rest of your kitchen decorations.
+White is said to be the best cabinet color for darker granite, but there are many other light shades like tan, light blue, light green, or other light hues that can match your unique vision.

 3. Choose the Right Granite Pattern

-As you may already know, as your renovation gets underway, there are a lot of color choices to choose from when it comes to granite and countertops.
-We like to categorize them in three main sections:
+As you may already know, as your renovation gets underway, there are many granite countertop colors to choose from when it comes to granite and countertops.
+We like to categorize them into three main sections:

 White and tan granite

-Using this framework, we can better guide the best matching selections, such as what granite countertops with white cabinets will work best or the best cabinet shades for a deep, grey granite.
+Using this framework, we can better guide the best matching selections, such as what granite countertops with white cabinets will work best or the best cabinet shades for deep, gray granite countertops.

-To find the right granite and cabinet pairing for your kitchen and design tastes, we are breaking down how to match granite countertops with cabinets based on color preferences below.
+To find the right granite and cabinet pairing for your kitchen and design tastes, we’re breaking down how to match granite countertops with cabinets based on color preferences below.

 White and Tan Granite

 What’s easier to match than white and tan?
-It’s not always as easy as it seems!
+It’s not always as easy as it seems to find complementary colors!

 Typically, white granite isn’t truly white, but more of an off-white or mix of colors that can make finding the right cabinets to match a bit of a challenge.
-Thankfully, if you love the contrasting look, a dark cabinet choice, like espresso or black, makes the perfect pair for white granite.
-Additionally, take a look at the unique pattern in your slab.
-For instance, if you go with our Colonial White granite countertop, which features flecks of grey and black, you can seamlessly incorporate black cabinets.
+Thankfully, if you love the contrasting look, a dark cabinet choice, like espresso or black, pairs perfectly with white granite.
+Additionally, look at the unique pattern in your slab.
+For instance, if you go with our Colonial White granite countertop and your island or backsplash, which features flecks of grey and black, you can incorporate black cabinets.

 For natural wood cabinet finishes, like oak, hickory, or maple, medium-dark granite is the way to go.
-This natural wood is the best cabinet color for dark granite as it will compliment the different hues, such as in a stone-like our Chocolate Bordeaux slab.
+This natural wood is the best cabinet color for darker granite as it complements different hues, such as in a stone such as our Chocolate Bordeaux slab.

-If you’re looking for a bold finish, a black countertop is a way to go.
-This choice doesn’t have to be solid black, but patterned black or a generally darker stone for that statement piece you’ve been looking for.
-We offer a wide array of dark stone options, from deep Black Antique to intricate Mari Blue or a pop of color with Brass Blue.
+If you’re looking for a bold finish, a black countertop is the way to go.
+This choice doesn’t have to be solid black, but patterned black or a generally darker stone for that statement piece you’ve been wanting.
+At Granite Selection, we offer a wide array of dark stone options, from deep Black Antique to intricate Mari Blue or a pop of color with Brass Blue.

-If you want to provide a bit of contrast, a black countertop is the go-to color granite to go with white cabinets.
+If you want a different color to provide a bit of contrast, a black countertop is the go-to color granite to go with white cabinets.
 The stunning contrast offers a clean and contemporary finish that you or prospective buyers will love.